 The iKnowledge project, led by Avanti Communications, has deployed high-speed satellite broadband connectivity over 310 schools across Tanzania.
 The project provides ICT equipment, ICT and digital skills training for teachers and educational resources that is used in the classroom.
 Additionally, students have access to the computer labs to learn basic ICT skills and access eLearning platforms.

 Today, the girls and their teachers can access the internet via Avanti’s HYLAS 2 Ka-band satellite, which provides 100% coverage over Tanzania.
-The broadband is installed and supported locally through Internet Service Provider Inﬁnity Africa, whilst the ICT hardware, digital training and educational software are delivered in partnership with Avanti Communications and Camara Education Tanzania.
-The programme is funded under the UK Space Agency’s International Partnership Programme (IPP).
+The broadband is installed and supported locally through Internet Service Providers (ISPs), whilst the ICT hardware, digital training and educational software are delivered in partnership with Avanti, Camara Education Tanzania, and Discovery Learning Alliance.

-Furthermore, an all-girls hostel has now been built close to the school.
+Furthermore, an all-girls hostel has been built close to the school.
 The hostel allows the girls to live in the dormitory, dramatically reducing the amount of time they spend travelling to and from school.
 This enables the girls to study in the evening, giving them more time to complete homework and with access to the internet, can now access the online educational resources.